-Brianna graduated with a Bachelor of Arts degree from McMaster University in Art History, completed the Art Fundamentals program at Seneca College and is working towards a certificate in Digital Photography at Mohawk College.
+Brianna graduated with a Bachelor of Arts degree from McMaster University in Art History, and completed the Art Fundamentals program at Seneca College.
+She has also completed her Medical Terminology Certificate and is working towards a Certificate in Digital Photography at Mohawk College.
 Brianna is also a Marketing Manager and Client Care Representative at a busy Veterinary Practice and helps clients deal with difficult decisions, providing empathy and support to individuals and families.

 Brianna completed her 500 hour Yoga Teacher Training in July of 2014 in Kelowna, B.C, and her Level 2 training in Los Angeles in 2015.
 She currently teaches yoga classes in Hamilton and attributes the benefits of her yoga practice to keeping her grounded, mindful and focused.